Last Updated: January 11 2024

 - If your site does not have a street address, such as a sign on the side of a road or a structure in the middle of a large park, you can enter the longitude and latitude of the site, for example -27.580695, 153.129879, and Simpro Premium will pin the site to that exact location on the map.

 - UK: Enter the Street Address details manually.
 Enter the Postcode, then click outside the text box to generate a selection of addresses.

 - IE: Enter the Street Address and Eircode manually.

 - To record international addresses, you can select the required country and enter in the appropriate address manually.

 - If you are sending correspondence, such as invoices, to a different address, enter a Postal / Billing Address.
 Otherwise, select Same as Street.

-- Select Create a new site with this address if required.
+- To Create a new site this address is selected by default.
+Clear the check box if creating a site is not required.
 Learn more in How to Create Sites.